osa1/lexgen/README.md

     let subseq = $init | ['A'-'Z' '0'-'9' '-' '_'];

     // Rule sets have names.
 Each rule set is compiled to a separate DFA.
-    // Switching between rule sets is done explicitly in user actions. rule Init {
+    // Switching between rule sets is done explicitly in semantic actions. rule Init {
         // Rules without a right-hand side for skipping whitespace,
         // comments, etc.